Congress of Zacatecas

 The Congress of the State of Zacatecas (Congreso del Estado de Zacatecas) is the legislative branch of the government of the State of Zacatecas.
 The Congress is the governmental deliberative body of Zacatecas, which is equal to, and independent of, the executive.

 The Congress is unicameral and consists of 30 deputies.
 18 deputies are elected on a first-past-the-post basis, one for each district in which the entity is divided, while 12 are elected through a system of proportional representation.
 Deputies are elected to serve for a three-year term.

 Current Composition

-The current LXIV Legislature of the Congress of Zacatecas initiated on September 7, 2021 and will conclude on September 6, 2024.
-The current legislature will be in session concurrent with the governorship of David Monreal Ávila.
+The current LXV Legislature of the Congress of Zacatecas initiated on September 7, 2024 and will conclude on September 6, 2027.
+The current legislature is in session concurrent with the governorship of David Monreal Ávila.